People at work page 3

 STC Company Manager Tony Cobden (left) and Photo taken in July 1969 by Hamish Lindsay. |

-The black and white photos below almost certainly come from the (now defunct) Australian News and Information Bureau, and are kept in the National Archives.
+The black and white photos below almost certainly come from the (now defunct) Australian News and Information Bureau.

 Tom Reid,